qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 the template again in another session.

-The  |mActionComposerManager| :sup:`Composer Manager` button in the toolbar and in :menuselection:`File --> Composer Manager` allows to add a new composer template or to manage already existing templates.
+The  |mActionComposerManager| :sup:`Composer Manager` button in the QGIS toolbar and in :menuselection:`File --> Composer Manager` allows to add a new composer template or to manage already existing templates.

 .. _figure_composer_13: